Middle Tennessee State University: History

 During the progressive movement from a two-year normal to a university, several significant milestones may be identified.
 In 1936, the Bachelor of Arts program was added.
 Responding to the expressed needs of the institution's service area, the Graduate School was established in 1951.
 To effect better communications and improve administrative supervision, the schools concept was introduced in 1962.

 As Middle Tennessee State University developed and grew, the Doctor of Arts program was added in 1970 and the Specialist in Education in 1974.
 These degree programs became attractive centerpieces for other efforts to improve and enhance institutional roles.
 Library resources were dramatically increased and sophisticated computer services were developed to aid instruction and administration.
 A highly trained faculty enabled the university to continue growth in program offerings.
 In 1991, the university's six schools—five undergraduate and the graduate school—became colleges.
 In 1998, MTSU's Honors program became the Honors College, the first in the state.
-In 2002, approval was granted to redesignate three D.A. programs to Doctor of Philosophy programs, expanding the progressive institution's offerings.
-Ph.D. degree offerings now include computational sciences, mathematics, and science education (including concentrations in biology education, chemistry education, mathematics education, and interdisciplinary science education), molecular biosciences, economics, English, human performance, public history, and literacy studies.
+In 2002, approval was granted to redesignate three D.A. programs to Doctor of Philosophy programs.
+Ph.D. degree offerings now include computational sciences, mathematics, and science education, molecular biosciences, economics, English, human performance, public history, and literacy studies.